top of page

 It’s biggest claim to fame is hosting the first ever appearance on European soil of Diego Maradona after he had joined Barcelona in 1982 and took part in a pre-season friendly against Meppen.
 Nine years previously Johan Cruyff and his Ajax team had appeared in a similar fixture.
 So that’s two of the best players ever to pull on a pair of boots who have turned out at the Hänsch Arena.

-When SV Meppen were unexpectedly promoted to the Bundesliga.2 in 1987, the ground underwent an extensive programme of renovation, including the removal of the running track.
+When SV Meppen were unexpectedly promoted to the Bundesliga.2 in 1987, the ground underwent an extensive programme of renovation, including the removal of the running track, installation of floodlights and an increase in capacity.

 The ground is now one with plenty of character and a little bit mismatched, very similar to the grounds of SV Sandhausen and TSV 1860 München.
 The 3,100 seater, pitch-roofed, two-tiered KIKXXL Tribüne built in 1993 is a focal part of the ground with seating at the back and a terraced paddock for up to 1,400 fans at the front.
 The Augustin Tribüne opposite acts as the main stand which is where you'll find the dressing rooms, press facilities, dugouts and club offices.
 The remainder of the ground is all-standing leading to the generation of an excellent atmosphere.